alvations/annotate-questionnaire/README.md

 #### Notable Mentions about "Your Dream Anntoation Platform"

- - "Takes over all the server hosting etc. and leaves the researcher with the task of designing experiments."
+ - "*Takes over all the server hosting etc. and leaves the researcher with the task of designing experiments.*"
- - "Fair treatment of both the annotator and the task creator."
+ - "*Fair treatment of both the annotator and the task creator.*"